 You sure can!!
 I do it all the time.
 And it's actually one of the reasons I love cooking with acorn squash so much!
 No peeling needed!
 How's that for a time saving tip!

-What other toppings could I use?
+What other toppings can I use for Acorn Squash?

 You can use burrata, or an herbed butter.